Non-Koi-Related Rants / Blog

 What little is taught to them regarding biology or water chemistry is completely incorrect as well.
 These contractors are taught to tell their customers that these water features are self-maintaining and will achieve their own balance in time.
 They really like to throw around the terms “balance” and “natural” in their sales pitches.
 They either imply or directly tell the customer that their ponds are balanced systems that take care of themselves.
 If you believe this one, then I have some swampland in Florida to sell you!

-Aquascape ponds ok as water gardens, not so great as fish ponds
+These Ponds are ok as water gardens, not so great as fish ponds

 In reality, and by definition, a “water garden” is just that: A place to grow aquatic plants (thus the word “garden”).
 The Aquascape systems are just fine for being a true water garden that houses nothing but plants.
 However, as stated above, many, if not most, folks that have them prefer to have them for fish.
 Even if they originally had no intention of putting fish in it, many people end up doing so.
 Let’s face it, how much fun is it to sit and stare at plants when you can have fish like Koi swimming around that actually have individual personalities?
 A water garden with just plants is literally like sitting and watching the grass grow!